favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 If whole-list ownership cannot find the list during final cleanup, it emits a warning and returns `Noop`.
 This keeps cleanup idempotent while still surfacing drift.

-User-facing cleanup messages should prefer the operator-facing phrase "items managed by this updater" over internal shorthand like "managed items."

 ## Caching Contract

 WAF list item caches store already-filtered managed items.